-There is often a philosophical debate about whether to write a unit test or an e2e test 101.
+There is often a philosophical debate about whether to write a unit test or an end-to-end test.
 This has been a common question I have encountered many times – when limited in time and resources, what kind of testing should be done?
 Weighing up such factors can be difficult, especially given that usually only one type can be conducted.

 Let’s start with why: